Andy Stoddard ~ Simple Gifts

 But then he takes that sweet gift to Jesus, knowing that there is no way it can help, but at least it’s something.
 And Jesus performs a miracle.

 From one small gift, Jesus feeds thousands.

 Today, we all have gifts that seem so small with all the needs around.
 Offer them anyway.
 Give them to Jesus.
-Give them to his mercy and grace.
+Give to them to his mercy and grace.
 And see what he can do.